yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ### Provisioner Secrets

-Per [Non-Goals](non-goals), it is not within the scope of COSI to abstract IAM operations.
-Instead, provisioner credentials should be provided to automation by admins or users.
+Per [Non-Goals](#non-goals), it is not within the scope of COSI to abstract IAM operations.
+Instead, provisioner and user credentials should be provided to automation by admins or users.

-The automation design should incorporate a model similar to that of CSI by defining BucketClass.Parameter key values to represent Secret name and namespace.
+BucketClass.Parameter key values are used to specify Secret name and namespace.
+These may be considered of different degrees of granularity.

 - **Per Provisioner:** the Secret is used for all provisioning operations.
 These Secrets should be injected directly in provisioner containers via [common Kubernetes patterns](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/).
-- **Per Operation:** Secret’s data is passed to provisioners per operation or Bucket.
+- **Per Operation/Bucket:** Secret’s data is passed to provisioners per operation or Bucket.
 These Secrets should be defined as BucketClass parameters.
-The keys of these values should be clearly defined during automation design.
+The keys should be clearly defined during automation design.

-This design should support both plain string values as well as “templates.”
+This model should support both plain string values as well as “templates.”
 Plain string values will allow admins to specify a particular Secret by name and namespace.
 The key values should provide a means of defining *provisioner* credentials as well as *user* credentials.
-User credentials may be required in cases where a user is being granted access to an existing bucket.
+User credentials may be required in cases where a user is being granted access to an existing bucket or when a user has permissions to create buckets themselves.

-As an example, the following key’s represent a minimun of what COSI automation should define.
+As an example, the following key’s represent a minimun of what COSI automation should define.  `provisioner-secret*` keys specify Secret to be used for bucket operations.  `user-secret-*` keys specify Secrets containing user identity information.

 ```yaml
 cosi.io/provisioner-secret-name: